 Music and Performance

 At St Mary’s there is a strong tradition of music and performance.
 Pupils are offered a wide range of musical opportunities including a school choir, orchestra and recorder groups.
 Within school time a number of children undertake instruction in a variety of paid performance lessons: violin, keyboard, piano, guitar and voice.
 Regular concerts take place and pupils are encouraged to develop their creative talents.
 Please ask for more information about peripatetic teaching.

 Pupils are encouraged to take part in art and creative writing competitions from time to time and the school always gains a high level of participation in the Essex Library Summer Reading Programme.
 Our choir also performs regularly outside of the school and competes in competitions with great success.

-Essex Education Authority provides schools with regulations for the financial organisation and insurance aspects of visits.
+We use Evolve, through Essex County Council, to help us ensure visits are safe and carefully planned.
 Sometimes it is more sensible to transport small groups of children in parents’ cars.
 When this happens, we ask the drivers concerned to confirm that they have suitable insurance cover and seat belts and child seats are fitted for all children being transported.

 Throughout the year, a variety of visitors are invited to the school for special "themed days".
 For instance, the school has been transformed into Ancient Greece, Egypt and Jerusalem in the days running up to the crucifixion.
-Pupils have also experienced a Diwali day or have been inspired by visiting authors or poets.
+Pupils have also experienced a Diwali day or have been inspired by visiting authors or poets, for example.

-As part of our aim to educate children about the world around them, developing tolerance and an understanding of people with different cultural, religious and socio-economic backgrounds, we are seeking to develop and extend links with other schools.
+As part of our aim to educate children about the world around them, developing tolerance and an understanding of people with different cultural, religious and socio-economic backgrounds, in our local community, national community and global community.